 do you read me?! is a boutique magazine and book shop in Mitte, stocked with international design, art, photography, and fashion publications.
 A must-visit for anyone into beautiful print and creative inspiration.

-Pictoplasma is the world’s premier festival for contemporary character design, bringing together artists, illustrators, animators, and designers from around the globe.
-Held in Berlin, the event features inspiring talks, exhibitions, screenings, and workshops, all celebrating the power of visual storytelling through unique characters.
-Whether you're into digital art, illustration, or animation, Pictoplasma is a must-attend for creative minds looking to explore the future of character-driven design.
+Pictoplasma is the leading festival for contemporary character design, bringing together illustrators, animators, designers, and visual artists from around the world.
+Hosted in Berlin, it offers talks, exhibitions, screenings, and workshops that explore the future of character-driven storytelling and visual culture.

-Berlin Design Week is an annual event that showcases innovative and sustainable design across various disciplines, including product design, architecture, communication, and research.
-Held every spring, it features exhibitions, talks, workshops, and networking events throughout the city, highlighting design's role in addressing social, technological, and ecological challenges .
+Berlin Design Week is an annual festival that showcases innovative and sustainable design across product, architecture, communication and research through exhibitions, talks, workshops and networking events.

 An online magazine presenting diverse perspectives in contemporary art and culture.
 It features studio visits, feature topics, reviews, Q&A sessions, videos, and a comprehensive events calendar, making it a valuable resource for staying updated on Berlin's art scene.